Is Blockchain Hiring Actually Recovering in 2026? A Reality Check for Job Seekers

 What job seekers should take from this

-If the market is in correction mode, the right response is not panic.
+If the market is recovering selectively, the answer is not to apply everywhere.

 That means: